 There are a growing number of new brands emerging in just about every industry you can think of, and it’s more important than ever to know about your options to protect your brand.
 In the digital era, where virtually everything is accessible online, taking hold of your intellectual ownership can be quite strategic.
 This post […]

 Note: I am not an attorney.
-This article is for informational purposes only.
+This article about preliminary trademark screening is for informational purposes only.
 It should not be construed as legal advice for any individual matter, nor does it create an attorney-client relationship between you and me (the author) or the publisher.
-For further questions, I strongly recommend you speak to a licensed attorney who is […]
+For further questions, I strongly recommend you speak to a […]